gis-ops/dbscan-clustering/README.md

   // this simple dispatcher will make sure our loading icon spins ;-) dispatch(requestPlacesResults({ category: payload.category }))

-  // here we have to access our state to retrieve the boundingbox of the map which will be reduced in the subsequent step const { boundingbox } = getState().placesControls
+  // here we have to access our state in the action to retrieve the boundingbox
+  // of the map which will be reduced in the subsequent step const { boundingbox } = getState().placesControls

   // to learn more about the parameters use this link https://developer.here.com/documentation/places/topics/search-results-ranking.html